Koszul Duality for Quadratic Monomial Algebras: Introduction

-The aim of this paper is to provide a systematic study of quadratic monomial algebras from the perspective of Koszul duality.
+The aim of this paper is to provide a systematic study of this class of algebras from the perspective of Koszul duality.
 More precisely, this work continues the program initiated in~\cite{5}, where several classes of algebras were shown to admit refined forms of derived and singular Koszul dualities.
 We show that quadratic monomial algebras exhibit particularly favorable duality properties within this framework.

 Our approach is based on a detailed analysis of the categories of finitely presented and finitely copresented graded modules over the Koszul dual algebra \(\Lambda^{!}\).
-We prove that, for a finite-dimensional quadratic monomial algebra \(\Lambda\), the algebra \(\Lambda^{!}\) is both coherent and co-coherent, and that finitely presented (resp.\ finitely copresented) modules coincide with perfect (resp.\ coperfect) modules.
-As a consequence, the associated tails and cotails categories are abelian and hereditary.
-Furthermore, we show that quadratic monomial algebras are absolutely Koszul, have global linearity defect at most one, and that every finitely presented module has a rational Poincar\'e series.
+We prove that, for every finite-dimensional quadratic monomial algebra \(\Lambda\), the algebra \(\Lambda^{!}\) is both graded coherent and graded co-coherent, and that finitely presented (respectively, finitely copresented) graded modules coincide with perfect (respectively, coperfect) modules.
+As a consequence, the associated tails and cotails categories are hereditary abelian categories admitting explicit structural descriptions.